 Remember to be patient as the response time of the real estate agencies may take up to several weeks.

 The first month’s rent is to be paid prior the beginning of the rental, but after the lease signature.

 Provide a rental guarantee of up to 1 to 3 months net rent.

 ch.ch – website offered by the Confederation, the cantons and the communes of Switzerland

 The killer salary to apply for a rental – immodating.ch

 Links to external sites are provided to facilitate your search.
 We cannot and do not provide any guarantee with regard to the accuracy or the maintenance of the content of these sites.
 Furthermore, we recommend you take care as unfortunately there can be dishonest users on even the most reliable sites.
-The Accommodation Office can advise you in case of doubt.
+The Housing Information team can advise you in case of doubt.
 Nevertheless, we decline any responsibility for any financial loss or other consequence linked to your use of these sites.